An

 totally deserved to win but it's funny that it was a "he".

-like to play and why?
+you really like to play and why?

 Phil: We have wonderful fan bases in LA and Chicago.
 There's also fans